YAMOUSTO/task-manager/README.md

     *   Secure user registration and login using JWT (JSON Web Tokens).
     *   Password hashing via `bcryptjs` for enhanced security.
     *   Session persistence with tokens stored in `localStorage`.
-    *   Profile management: Users can change their password.
+    *   Profile management: Users can change their passwords.
 *   **Task Management (CRUD):**
     *   **Create:** Add new tasks with title, description, status, priority, and an optional due date.
     *   **Read:** View a filterable list of tasks created by the logged-in user on a central dashboard.